Inspiration and Surfing: a conversation with Beatriz

 Photography by Rodrigo Costa

 Hello Beatriz, let’s start our interview from the very beginning.
+How did you first get into surfing?

 I’ve always had a strong connection with the ocean.
 My dad used to be a professional bodyboarder, so I started by doing bodyboard with him and I even entered in some competitions.